abdulsemiu-atanda/DMS-Mobile/README.md

 ## Adding a Feature
 - Create your branch off master as follows `YOUR_NAME/TYPE/FEATURE-DETAIL`.
+- Make sure all tests are passing and add new test where necessary.
 - Commit your changes and make a Pull request to master.

 # Reporting Issue